Samarth-Natrajan/sqlgenerator/README.md

 This is a full stack app that converts natural language English to SQL queries using OpenAI's GPT-3.5 architecture and text completion API.
 The app has a client and a server, each with its own npm packages.

-The tutorial to build this application is [on youtube](https://youtu.be/kjUSOa_KOts).

 ## Getting Started

 To get started, clone the repository to your local machine and navigate to the root directory.
 There are two folders in the root directory: client and server.
 Each folder has its own package.json file and node_modules folder.